-The first publication of the Code was developed to specify the procedural arrangements required to Port a Mobile Service Number (MSN) between Carriage Service Providers (CSPs), where there is a change in Mobile Carrier (MC) network.
+The first publication of the Code was developed to specify the procedural arrangements required to Port an MSN between CSPs, where there is a change in Mobile Carrier (MC) network.
 The Code provides for automated interfaces between MCs and CSPs to support MNP in the distribution of routing information.
-Elements of the Code could be used by Carriers and CSPs in other customer transfer scenarios, allowing Carriers and CSPs (including long distance CSPs) to fulfil their routing obligations under the Telecommunications Numbering Plan 2015 (Numbering Plan).
+Elements of the Code could be used by Carriers and CSPs in other customer transfer scenarios, allowing Carriers and CSPs (including long distance CSPs) to fulfil their routing obligations under the Numbering Plan.

-In the absence of a Code and the complementary IT specifications and MNP Operations Manual, the implementation arrangements would have created an array of potentially conflicting Bilateral Agreements each with their own system costs.
+In the absence of a Code and the complementary IT specifications and MNP Operations Manual, the implementation arrangements would have created an array of potentially conflicting bilateral arrangements each with their own system costs.
 These outcomes are designed to benefit consumers and to facilitate implementation of procedures between Carriers and CSPs.